 This adventure will depart with a minimum of 4 people and a maximum of 12*.

 * We can accommodate private groups less than 4 or more than 12 people.
-Please ring for further information.
+Please contact us for further information.

 How are we catered for?

 We will be staying in various lodges and camps throughout our adventure in Namibia and you will be dining within them.
 Any dietary requirements will be taken into account.
 Some days will see us supplied with a packed lunch while we are travelling on our adventure.